 This blog was originally posted on our sister site www.bellinghamandstanley.com and over the coming few weeks we will be syndicating the content for our readers at Refractometer Shop.

-We think you'll find some useful tips, helpful reminders and practical advice for refractometer use whether you are the owner of a handheld refractometer, or user of bench-top instrument.
+We think you'll find some useful tips, helpful reminders and practical advice for refractometer use whether you are the owner of a handheld refractometer, or user of a bench-top instrument.

 Refractometer Top Tips

 In our last blog we looked at the science behind refractometers; “What is a refractometer?”
 “How does a refractometer work?” and a brief look at some of the typical refractometer scales available.
 We also looked at how refractometers are used the world over for quality control, and also quantity control.
 If you haven’t read part one of our Refractometer Top Tips blog you can do so here.

 So here’s what’s needed to ensure reliable results when taking refractometric measurements, whether they be Brix, RI, Urea, or many of the other application specific scales that have evolved over the 150 years refractometers have been in use.

 1. Choose the right refractometer for the job

 Choosing the right refractometer for your particular application can be tricky.
 There are many different models of refractometer to choose from and prices can range from £30 right up to £10,000.
 How do you know which one is correct for you?